 They begin by naming their country.
-Then they must divide the entire area of the imaginary country into eight electoral districts that are as fair as possible, and draw the boundaries on the base map.
+Then they must divide the entire area of the imaginary country into eight electoral districts that are as fair as possible, and draw the boundaries on the Master Map.
 The total surface area of the imaginary country must be included within electoral boundaries.

-On the base map, one electoral district has been included as an example.
+On the Master Map, one electoral district has been included as an example.
 Students must use that boundary as a starting point to divide up seven additional electoral districts within their country, for a total of eight.
 If students are having difficulty limiting their electoral districts to eight, they may create more, but must provide a justification of why this is required.

 Students should aim to have a similar number of people in each electoral district.
-Students can use the Population Distribution Map to sketch out their boundaries in pencil before drawing their final versions in marker on the larger base map.
+Students can use the reference maps to sketch out their boundaries before drawing their final versions in dry erase marker on the larger Master Map.

 Part 1: Gallery walk